NeCTAR-RC/nectarcloud-tier0doco/articles/Cloud Expert--DOCID19/Authentication--DOCID41/Getting Started--DOCID74.md

 ## Getting Started

-This section is going to show you how to use AAF to authenticate to NeCTAR Dashboard and use SSH to login to Virtual Machine.
+This section is going to show you how to use your AAF (Australian Access Federation) credentials to authenticate to NeCTAR Dashboard and use SSH to login to Virtual Machine.

 ## Dashboard Authentication

 NeCTAR Dashboard uses AAF to authenticate users.
-Please follow the below instructions to login to NeCTAR [Dashboard][dashboard].
+Please follow these instructions to login to NeCTAR [Dashboard][dashboard].

-- Click [here][dashboard] to go to the NeCTAR Dashboard and you will see the below screenshot and it shows you need to use AAF to login:
+- Click [here][dashboard] to go to the NeCTAR Dashboard and you will see the following screen:

 ![`aaf1`](images/aaf1.png)

-- Click 'Log In' button for next and you will see the below screenshot:
+- Click 'Log In' button, then select your AAF organisation from the menu:

 ![`aaf2`](images/aaf2.png)

-- Select the institution or the organization and click 'select' button, you will see a login page provided by your selected institution/organization:
+- You will be redirected to a login page provided by your selected institution/organization:

 ![`aaf3`](images/aaf3.png)

-- Type in username/password supplied by your institution/organization and click 'Continue' button, if successful, you should see the NeCTAR Dashboard
+- Type in username/password supplied by your institution/organization and click 'Continue' button.
+If successful, you should see the NeCTAR Dashboard.

 Note, if your institution or organization is not the list, you can contact the help desk in your institution or organization to see whether there is AAF support.